ocpp-balanz/balanz/docs/source/ui.rst

 ------------

 The final screen is the Users Screen which is available only to Admin users.
 Here, users may be create or deleted.
 It is also possible to update the password associated with a user.
-Note, that the password is not stored in balanz (only the hash of the user name and password is stored for authentication purposes).
+Note, that passwords are not stored in :term:`balanz` (only the hash of the user name and password is stored for authentication purposes).

 .. figure:: images/users.png